JCollinJones25/dc_comics_encyclopedia/README.md

 ## Overview
-- This app is made purely with the Django framework and a PostgresQL database.
+- This app is made with the Django framework and a PostgresQL database.

 ## Included
 - Full CRUD functionality